till-s/tic-nic/README.md

 This is the niche the tic-nic tries to fill.
 It is a very portable USB gadget with a PTP PHY and clock providing a handfull of GPIO pins that can be controlled in a synchronous fashion.
+(Not all the connectors have been populated on the device shown in the picture.)

 ## Features